jrwren/flask-uwsgi/README.md

 Use builtin uwsgi system
 ---
-Skip this section if you did the above.
+Skip this section if you did the above "Creating an Upstart service for uWSGI".

 The uwsgi package installed above with apt-get already configures an /etc/init.d/uwsgi script.
 It reads config out of /etc/uwsgi